 Based on a recommendation from the RNC, the Board has agreed, in respect of the 2013-14 year, the percentage of PQRs held by an eligible employee on the vesting date of a Scheme Year that may vest shall be determined in accordance with the table below.
 The changes from the 2012-13 year relate to "target performance" and "stretch performance".
-There has been no change in "threshold performance".

-Where Group's actual TSR over the 3 year vesting period is:

-Below 26% - below threshold performance.
-26% (approximately 8%pa compound), on threshold performance.

-At or above 26% but below 33%, performance between threshold and target performance.
+WHERE GROUP'S ACTUAL TSR OVER THE 3 YEAR VESTING PERIOD IS: PERCENTAGE OF EMPLOYEE'S PORS THAT MAY VEST IN RESPECT OF THE SCHEME YEAR: Below 26% - below threshold performance.
+O% 26% (approximately 8%pa compound), on threshold performance.
+25% At or above 26% but below 33%, performance between threshold and target performance.

-Percentage of employee's PQRs that may vest in respect of the scheme year:

 25%-50%, in the same proportion as the Group's actual TSR bears to the threshold and target performance.

-33% (approximately 10%pa compound), on target 50% performance.

-Above 33% but below 40% performance, between 50%-100%, in the same proportion as the Group's target and stretch performance.

-actual TSR bears to the target TSR and stretch performance.

-40% or above (approximately 12%pa compound), 100% stretch performance.
+33% (approximately 10%pa compound), on target performance.
+50% Above 33% but below 40% performance, between target and stretch performance.
+50%-100%, in the same proportion as the Group's actual TSR bears to the target TSR and stretch performance.
+40% or above (approximately 12%pa compound), stretch performance.
+100% g.
+Non-executive directors' remuneration

-Ingenia Communities Holdings Limited Directors' report (continued) Year ended 30 June 2013

-14.11 EVENTS SUBSEQUENT (continued)

-(g) Non-executive directors' remuneration